 What is the difference between a Geyser and a Hot Spring?

 Geysers are actually a type of hot spring.
 However, what sets them apart is the fact that they erupt periodically.
-Hot springs, on the other hand, are simply pools of water that are heated by underground sources of heat.
+On the other hand, hot springs are simply pools of water heated by underground heat sources.

 Are Geysers and Hot Springs safe to swim in?

-Many hot springs around the world are safe to swim in, but many are not.
+Many hot springs worldwide are safe to swim in, but many are not.
 Taking a dip in some hot springs can end in life-changing injury or death – do your research before putting on your trunks and bikinis!